 When you’re thinking about what’s important to a floor plan for your RV, consider the layout and size of the kitchen as well as the dining area.
 If you enjoy cooking, look for a floor plan with a well-equipped kitchen and sufficient counter space.
 Also, consider the dining area, how you’ll use it, and how many people can sit comfortably.

 In smaller RVs, dinettes or dining tables often pull double duty.
 Will you need to work at the dining table?
 Do you have kids who’ll need to do schoolwork or arts & crafts?
-Consider all the ways you’ll need to use the dining area in addition to meal times and social gatherings.
+Consider all the ways you’ll need to use the dining area beyond meal times and social gatherings.

 If space in your RV becomes an issue for working, remember that there are ways to enhance your ability to work on a sofa, outside, or even on a bed.
-For example, lap desks can offer a space to write or work on a laptop computer or tablet.
+For example, a lap desk can offer a space to write or work on a laptop computer or tablet.

 Bathroom Facilities